 With a Modern Apprenticeship, you learn on the job.
 You'll be just like any other employee, but you'll also be working towards a qualification.

 You could be spending some time at work, and some time at college or with a learning provider.
 But you'll be able to put your new skills into practice right away.
 And you're getting paid while you get your qualification.

 Apprenticeships.scot is updated every day with Modern Apprenticeship vacancies.
 Find and apply for a vacancy.

 Not sure what you want to do?

 There are more than 80 different MAs available, so you have plenty of options.
 You can use the My career options search here on My World of Work to find out about all the different types of MA.
 And, if you start using your My World of Work account, we can give you suggestions of which ones might suit you best.

-Graduate Level Apprenticeships: Work your way to a degree
+Graduate Apprenticeships: Work your way to a degree

-Graduate Level Apprenticeships are just beginning, but there are already some opportunities available in key industries.
+Graduate Apprenticeships are growing, but there are already some opportunities available in key industries.

 Meet the apprentices